AaltoSciComp/scicomp-docs/triton/tut/slurm.rst

 they are automatically set.
 You might need partition in several cases
 though:

-* ``--partition debug`` gives you some nodes reserved for quick testing.
 * ``--partition interactive`` gives you some settings optimized for interactive work (where things aren't running constantly).

-On other clusters, you might need to set a partition other times.
+On other clusters, you might need to set a partition sometimes.

 Command ``sinfo -s`` lists a summary of the available partitions.
 You can see the purpose and use of our partitions in the :doc:`quick